MaggGomes/flask/esof/docs/assignment5.md

    <img src=https://github.com/rodavoce/flask/blob/development/esof/res/WriteSimple.png>
 </p>

 Some function in flask have to check many things to achieve its objective increasing its  complexity and making them harder to understand.
+One solution to this problem is extract branchs from the function and create auxiliary functions decreasing its complecxity making then more understandable.

 Other metric that failed was keep unit interfaces small.